Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Method

 \subsection{Solver Runs as Time-Evolving Trajectory}

-We adopt a dynamical-systems view of solver execution under a time limit $T$.
-For an instance $x$, a solver $\pi=(\theta,\sigma)$ induces a time-evolving solution $z(\tau)\in\mathcal{Z}(x)$, where $\theta$ encodes the search mechanism (e.g., update rules and guidance design) and $\sigma$ encodes the runtime schedule (e.g., time allocation across phases).
-In practice, solvers update their solutions in discrete steps, so we consider:
+We adopt a dynamical systems view of solver execution under a time limit $T$.
+For an instance $x$, a solver $\pi=(\theta,\sigma)$ induces a time-evolving solution trajectory $z(\tau)\in\mathcal{Z}(x)$, where $\theta$ encodes the search mechanism (e.g., update rules and guidance design) and $\sigma$ encodes the runtime schedule (e.g., time allocation across phases).
+In practice, solvers update their solutions in discrete steps, so we denote by $z_k := z(\tau_k)$ the solver state at cumulative runtime $\tau_k$, and consider: